 The Intercultural Resource Center (IRC) is devoted to promoting a just society and exploring intercultural and diversity issues within and beyond the Columbia University community.
-The IRC provides a forum for education and social exchange that encourages self-discovery, increased social awareness, and an appreciation of the cultural histories within and between communities on campus.
-We strive to equip students, faculty, and staff with the tools necessary to empower themselves, successfully navigate their environments, and positively impact the community at large.
+The IRC provides a forum for education and social exchange that encourages self-discovery, increased social awareness and an appreciation of the cultural histories within and between communities on campus.
+We strive to equip students, faculty and staff with the tools necessary to empower themselves, successfully navigate their environments and positively impact the community at large.
 Learn more about our mission, goals and history.

-The IRC is housed within two adjoining brownstones and includes meeting spaces, a residential community (the Intercultural House), a student run library, a backyard garden, and administrative offices.
+The IRC is housed within two adjoining brownstones and includes meeting spaces, a residential community (the Intercultural House), a student-run library, a backyard garden and administrative offices.

-Interested in reserving space in the IRC?
+Want to reserve space in the IRC?

-Interested in living in the IRC?
+Want to live in the IRC?

 Want to live in the IRC?
 Learn more about our community, and submit an application!